Jxiang2/interview-prepare/README.md

 # InterviewPreparation

-_This Repo aims to collect potential interview questions that may be asked._
+_This Repo aims to collect and organize potential interview questions that may be asked._

 ## Question Types
 * Algorithms